Onoiro/TaskMan/README.md

 # run tests:
 make test

-# more helpful service commands can be found in Makefile
+# look to the Makefile to find more helpful service commands
 ```
 ### Requirements
 * OS Linux